OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-44.md

 Then all the men who knew that their wives were burning sacrifices to other gods, along with all the women standing by—a large assembly—and all the people living in Pathros in the land of Egypt, responded to Jeremiah,

 ## Jeremiah 44:16
-“We will not listen to the message you have spoken to us in the name of the Lord!
+“We will not heed the message you have spoken to us in the name of the Lord!

 ## Jeremiah 44:17
 We will certainly carry out every word that has proceeded from our mouths, by burning sacrifices to the queen of heaven and pouring out drink offerings to her, just as we, our ancestors, our kings, and our leaders did in the towns of Judah and the streets of Jerusalem.
 At that time, we had plenty of food, were well off, and saw no misfortune.